PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 * "bisulfite-sequencing" or "bisulfite sequencing"
 * Notation abuse: e.g. $m$ is defined with respect to m-tuples but also in terms of $m_{i}$.
 Similarly, $M$ is used to represent methylation patterns but also in terms of $M_{i}$.
 Perhaps use different typefaces to distinguish them?
 * Autocorrelation or correlation?
+* Link to all software and corresponding publications